dtudk/pythonsupport-page/docs/internal/documentation.rst

       In this one follow the instructions in the `README.md` file.

+2. Recommended workflow is *always* to work on a separate branch.

+   So, before doing anything, create a branch, and switch to the branch.

-2. Now you can build it using the top level makefile system.
+   Now you can build it using the top level makefile system.

    *NOTE* I haven't tried on a Windows machine yet.
 So we should probably sit together to fix the build there.